Markusdreyer/tech-colledge-react-workshop/README.md

 # TLDR;

 ## Prerequisites
-A `.env` file is needed in the root of the `/api` folder that contains the PORT and API_KEY values.
+An `.env` file is needed in the root of the `/api` folder that contains the PORT and API_KEY values.
 If you want to run the service, let me know and I'll send over the `.env` file.

 ## Run full service
 Open two terminals, one for the frontend and one for the backend.